The Nest

 4. Bathtub Condition

 Before installing a bath fitter, you must fix any plumbing fixtures or pipe issues.
-Also, get a good cleaner before starting the work.
+Also, could you get a good cleaner before starting the work?

 Bath Fitter vs. Tub Replacement